-- Investigate why compensation disparities exist - Drill down on disparities to find the root cause. - For example, if all upper-level managers are males, consider which jobs feed into those positions and determine whether females are included in those positions and are promotable.
-If the composition of the feeder suggests that there should be more women in some positions, a claim could be made that females are channeled into lower-paying, less prestigious jobs. - Determine whether there is a legitimate, legal reason for the disparity such as seniority; merit; quantity or quality of production, sales or revenue; or job-related education, training or experience. - Note that what constitutes a legitimate or legal justification for differences in pay varies under federal and state laws.
+- Drill down on disparities to find the root cause. - " For example, if all upper-level managers are males, consider which jobs feed into those positions and determine whether females are included in those positions and are promotable.
+If the composition of the feeder suggests that there should be more females in some positions, a claim could be made that females are channeled into lower-paying, less prestigious jobs. - " Determine whether there is a legitimate, legal reason for the disparity such as seniority; merit; quantity or quality of production, sales or revenue; or job-related education, training, or experience.
+Note that what constitutes a legitimate or legal justification for differences in pay varies under federal and state laws.

+Step 6: Examining the Causes of Pay Disparities

-Step 6: Developing an action plan
+Developing an Action Plan

-- Partner with legal counsel to minimize the risk documents created in developing the plan are discoverable - Determine how and when disparities will be remedied - Note that employers are not permitted to lower the compensation of the higher paid gender to correct the disparity. - Consider employee relations issues related to compensation changes and create a communications plan - Secure senior management buy in and approval
+- · Partner with legal counsel to minimize the risk documents created in developing the plan are discoverable. - Determine how and when disparities will be remediedNote that employers are not permitted to lower the compensation of the higher paid gender to correct the disparity. - · Consider employee relations issues related to compensation changes and create a communications plan. - Secure senior management buy in and approval.